MingweiSamuel/bukkit-autogen/README.md

 Classes using the `@PluginInfo` annotation must implement the `Plugin` interface.

 ####@CommandInfo
 Classes using the `@CommandInfo` annotation must implement the `CommandExecutor` interface.
+To use `AutoRegister.register()`, each CommandExecutor must have a visible parameterless constructor.

 ####@PermissionInfo
 Any class can use the `@PermissionInfo` annotation, however, for organizational purposes it may be best to use them with respective `CommandExecutor` classes.